-- From your survey report, click on the Questions tab
+From your surveys Reports page, click the Questions tab

-- You will be able to see the eNPS to the right of the question score
+The eNPS calculation will show to the right of the question score

 How we calculate our eNPS score

 Most customer-oriented NPS research uses an 11-point (0-10) scale (more on this below).
 However, we use 5-point Likert response formats in our surveys for better usability (and industry benchmarking).
-Our own research (also others, e.g., here and here) has demonstrated the validity of a 5-point-based eNPS calculated as follows:
+Our own research (also others, e.g. here) has demonstrated the validity of a 5-point-based eNPS calculated as follows: